How are animals used by the energy industry?

 When animal parts or waste like manure are used for the production of energy, they’re likely to be ‘by-products’ of the farming industry.
 In other words, they are animal parts or animal waste that would otherwise not be used.

-When we burn animal biomass, such as manure, or biogas produced from animal waste during anaerobic digestion, we release greenhouse gases – as with the burning of fossil fuels.
+When animal biomass, such as manure, or biogas produced from animal waste during anaerobic digestion, is burned, it releases greenhouse gases – as with the burning of fossil fuels.
 However, unlike fossil fuels, animal waste will also release emissions if left to just decompose on its own.
 For example, slurry (liquid animal manure) releases large amounts of methane, a greenhouse gas that is around 30 times more potent than CO2.

-It is therefore more efficient from a climate perspective to capture and use these animal wastes than allow them to vent to the atmosphere: you prevent the release of methane and make the most of the energy they can provide.
+It can therefore be more efficient from a climate perspective to capture and use these animal wastes than allow them to vent to the atmosphere: you prevent the release of methane and make the most of the energy they can provide.

 What is vegan energy?